katedobroth/test-doc/_sections/cazena_gateway.md

 A Cazena Gateway manages secure connections between the datacloud and on-premises environments, allowing networking, VPN, data access, user access, analytics tools and manageability.

-Cazena Gateways may be configured in either of the following ways:
+Cazena Gateways may be configured in either of the following ways at your site:
 {:.list}

-* [__Port forwarding__](#cgw_installation): This is a simple configuration of the Cazena Gateway that requirements minimal networking configuration within the enterprise.
+* __Port forwarding__: This is a simple configuration of the Cazena Gateway that requirements minimal networking configuration within the enterprise.
 It allows access to UIs as well as tool connectivity to APIs that have a single end point e.g., ODBC / JDBC.

-    The port forwarding configuration can use either IPsec or TLS VPN types.
+    The port forwarding configuration uses an IPsec VPN.
 All traffic between the datacloud and the enterprise flows only through the [cloud sockets](#integration_with_datacloud) configured for the Cazena Gateway.

+<div id="s2"></div>
-* [__Site-to-Site__](#s2s_installation): This is a more complex configuration that requires networking configuration within the enterprise.
-It provides a wider range of tool connectivity options which include tools that rely on APIs that have multiple end points e.g. direct communication with Hadoop Namenode API.
+* __Site-to-Site__ : This is a more complex configuration that requires networking configuration within the enterprise.
+It provides a wider range of tool connectivity options, including tools that rely on APIs with multiple end points e.g., direct communication with Hadoop Namenode API.

     The site-to-site configuration uses IPsec site-to-site VPN, joining the datacloud and enterprise networks virtually, as if they both were within a private enterprise network.
 In this way, all of the hosts in the PDC network can reach all the hosts in the enterprise network, and vice versa.
 Additionally, any [cloud sockets](#integration_with_datacloud) configured for the Cazena Gateway are also available.

+<strong style="color:red">In which configurations does this section still apply?</strong>

 From the Cazena console, you can [manage cloud sockets](#manage_cloud_sockets), which establish port forwarding rules between the Cazena gateway and endpoints.
 Endpoints can be located in data lakes, data marts, on-premise locations, or the [AppCloud](#ovw_overview).
 For more information, see the sections on [managing](#manage_cloud_sockets) and [using](#integration_with_datacloud) cloud sockets.

-  The screen below shows the services that can be reached through ports on the Cazena gateway named __cz_gw_01__.
+  The screen below shows the services that can be reached through ports on the Cazena gateway named __CZGW-01__.
 The columns under __Cazena Gateway Port__ show the status of the port (up or down), the port number and whether the port is activated.

 ![ Cazena Gateway on Console ](assets/documentation/cazena_gateway/cazena_gateway.png "Cazena Gateway on Console")

+## Install a New Cazena Gateway

+If your site is using Cazena gateways configured with port forwarding, you can install a new Cazena gateway.
+You will download an OVA file and then install it on a virtual machine in the enterprise data center.

 ### Requirements
-To install a Cazena gateway, you will download an OVA file and then install it on a virtual machine in the enterprise data center.
-The requirements for the virtual machine are described here.

 #### VMWare
 Currently the OVA is supported on VMware systems.